rzig/carpet/README.md

 # Carpet
-Welcome to carpet.
-This gem allows you to render fields of a model with [redcarpet](https://github.com/vmg/redcarpet).
-Instead of having to write a custom method in your model or controller, you can implement the rendering in one line.
+Welcome to Carpet.
+This gem allows you to render fields of a model with [Redcarpet](https://github.com/vmg/redcarpet).
+Instead of having to write a custom method in your model or controller to render a model's field with Redcarpet, Carpet allows you to do it in one line.

 ## Installation
 Carpet is a Ruby on Rails plugin.
 To start using Carpet, add the following line to your application's Gemfile: